Stanford Law School Deane F. Johnson Public Interest Fellowship

 2 available.

-All members of the current graduating SLS JD class and the prior three classes who have not previously been awarded a postgraduate legal fellowship or government honors/new attorney program position are eligible to apply for this fellowship.
+All members of the current graduating SLS JD class and the prior two classes who have not previously been awarded a postgraduate legal fellowship or government honors/new attorney program position are eligible to apply for this fellowship.
 Current students must be in good standing to be eligible.

 This fellowship program is intended to support alumni to work in environmental, education, or youth law.
-Stanford University entities (e.g., clinics, programs, and centers) are ineligible to host an SLS Civitas Fellow.
+Two fellows will be selected by the end of March each year.

 Application Process

-2024-2025 Application
+2025-2026 Application

 Please address all questions regarding the fellowship to Shannon Al-Wakeel.